-A secret is a mechanism used by automated deployment tools to store and transfer sensitive data to a host and make it available inside a container running on that host.
+A secret is a mechanism for transferring sensitive data to a host so that it can be made it available inside a container running on that host.
 In production environments, creating and populating the secrets location are typically done by an automation tool.
 Secrets are created in the controller application and then shared with the hosts that need them when the containers are deployed.
 For example, a tool such as Kubernetes would transfer the secret to a temporary filesystem on the host (so that the secret is never written to disk) and then mount that location in the container.

-In this section, we will show you how to:
+In this section, we show you how to:

 - create a secrets directory and place a server certificate and the file containing the username password in it

-- create a software event broker Docker container using the secret configurations
+- create a software event broker container using the secret configurations

-- The example we show below uses a software event broker Docker container with a UID of 0, that is, the root user.
-For a non-zero UID, refer to Secrets Configuration for a Non-zero UID.
+The example below creates a container with a UID of 0 (that is, the root user).
+For a non-zero UID, do the following in addition to the steps listed:

 Create a secrets directory in the host.